megalithic/dotfiles/README.md

 ~/.dotfiles/private, which will execute an install script, assuming it's located at `~/.dotfiles/private/install.sh`.

+### Attribution

+- Originally based on the dotfiles of the esteemed from the esteemed [Wynn Netherland](https://github.com/pengwynn/dotfiles)
+- Presently a delicate combination of [Wynn Netherland's](https://github.com/pengwynn/dotfiles) and [Phillip Ridlen's](https://github.com/philtr/dotfiles) respective dotfiles

 ### TODO

 - [ ] migrate my custom zsh things from old setup